How to do a Tenant Background Check like a Pro?

 The third step in the tenant background check is running a credit check on the prospective tenants.
-It is important to ensure that your tenants will be financially capable.
-They will pay the rent on time and will not delay the payments.
+It is important to ensure that the tenant is financially stable that he will pay rent on time.
 Having the credit report of your tenant, you can assess their habits whether they make timely payments or delay it often.
-Being a landlord, you must need a written consent from the prospective tenants to run a credit check on them.
+A landlord need a written consent from the prospective tenant to be able to run a credit check.

 A tenant with good credit is a boon for a landlord.
-Every landlord wants such tenants but you should always ensure to have a security deposit even if they have a good credit score.
 But if you find a tenant with negative credit history, you can reject them with a proper documented reason.
-However, it is always advised to talk to them about their bad credits and have due diligence.
-They might have a hard time but they do understand their financial responsibilities.
+However, it is always advised to talk to them about their bad credits and then you can act your due diligence.
+They may had a hard time but it is important they understand their financial responsibilities.
 Ensure these checkpoints when reviewing someone`s credit history.

 - Credits Inquiry